entrepreneur-interet-general/mkinx/README.md

 # Getting Started

-Start you Home Documentation with
+Start your Home Documentation with:

 ```
 mkinx init your_project